 But then, seven minutes into the Magpies' top-flight return at home to Tottenham Hotspur, left-back Paul Dummett was withdrawn with injury.
 Later in the first half Lejeune suffered the same fate and Lascelles took his place at centre-back.
 The former England Under-21 international has not relinquished it since.

 His leadership, as much as his ability on the field, has been mightily impressive for someone with fewer than 50 Premier League appearances to his name.
-“I’ve always been the biggest, the strongest and the fastest,” he told the Daily Telepgraph earlier this season.
+“I’ve always been the biggest, the strongest and the fastest,” he the Daily Telepgraph earlier this season.

 “I’ve been a captain since then, right through secondary school.
 It’s just something I’ve always done.”